pedrogutierresbr/pedrogutierresbr/README.md

 ### Hi there 👋

+I'm a Full Stack Developer Passionate about the best web and mobile development technologies.
+I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, and React Native.
+I'm a student at Bootcamp Gostack at Rocketseat, where I learned in practice on the most modern technologies of web and mobile development.

 <!--
 **pedrogutierresbr/pedrogutierresbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.